samuelbartels21/envygeeks.io/_posts/2013-06-12-rid-of-those-extra-tables-use-postgresql-arrays.md

 end
 ```

 Just like before we got "native" support for array and HStore you must build your own helper methods.
 I for one do not disagree with this approach but others might, so I've build a basic `with_tag` helper.
-If you would like to know more ways you can query PostgreSQL please check out the [documentation](https://www.postgresql.org/docs/9.2/static/arrays.html)
+If you would like to know more ways you can query PostgreSQL please check out the [documentation](https://www.postgresql.org/docs/9.2/static/arrays.html){:target="_blank"}{:rel="noopener noreferrer"}

 ## The Data.